textpattern/textpattern-toolbelt/README.md

 Make sure the `Title` and `Description` fields are filled out correctly (see previous files for examples of this).

+### Step 16

-16. Remove the category assignment from previous uploads of a beta / stable releases.
+Remove the category assignment from previous uploads of a beta / stable releases.
 Note you can have a stable release and a beta release at the same time, but it's good housekeeping to remove old categories from previous releases.
 Everything is built automatically based on these category assignments.

+### Step 17

-17. When writing the corresponding article, use the shortcode as follows:
+When writing the corresponding article, use the shortcode as follows:

 ```html
 notextile. <txp::media_file filename="textpattern-x.y.z.zip" sha256="a868c05fc37108f2bb5e878cfbcdc61a82ce2646c4676cccb8105a6c6277be7a" />
 <txp::media_file filename="textpattern-x.y.z.tar.gz" sha256="77b12daf91a9a2762f9df7b410c43d05e7ab7a12e32614f534f49b910b3ec303" />
 ```

+### Step 18

-18. Add a section to the 'Get started' article when a beta is available (remove it from here at the end of the beta cycle but leave it in its dedicated article for posterity).
+Add a section to the 'Get started' article when a beta is available (remove it from here at the end of the beta cycle but leave it in its dedicated article for posterity).

+### Step 19

-19. Prepare for ongoing development:
+Prepare for ongoing development:

 ```bash
 git checkout release-x.y.z
 ```

+### Step 20

-20. Edit `/textpattern/index.php` to bump version number to next minor release.
+Edit `/textpattern/index.php` to bump version number to next minor release.
 Ensure it has `-dev` suffix.

+### Step 21

-21. Set `$txp_is_dev` to `true` if it was previously `false`, then commit.
+Set `$txp_is_dev` to `true` if it was previously `false`, then commit.

+### Step 22

-22. Merge release to dev so any changes in the release are recorded:
+Merge release to dev so any changes in the release are recorded:

 ```bash
 git checkout dev